griffioens/Retail-Industry-MaskRCNN-and-Active-Learning/README.md

 # MaskRCNN Active Learning
  This projects combines the Mask R-CNN method from the detectron2 package with various active learning methods on a retail dataset.

- The main folder is "iterative active learning process", which  contains the files that perform the iterative process as detailed in algorithm 1 for the Least Confident Entropy and CEAL active learning method on two subsets of the dataset.
+ The main folder is "iterative active learning process", which  contains the files that perform the iterative process as detailed in algorithm 1 for the Least Confident, Entropy, and CEAL active learning method on two subsets of the dataset.

 ![image](https://github.com/griffioens/Retail-Industry-MaskRCNN-and-Active-Learning/assets/91024075/240aacea-fe4f-4904-a622-17dd284732a0)